trevordbunch/cis411_lab3/labreports/LAB_alanahinniss.md

   > Query 7 was the least performant request.
 The error was that it could not validate the request.

 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
-  > The segment of the process that seemed to be the most problematic based on the results was the queryOrdersBySearchTerm, which took 39,100 ms.
+  > The segment of the process that seemed to be the most problematic based on the results was the remainder, which took most time.

 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
   > Narrowing down the result of the queries, for example; combining both queries.
 Another recommendation is a cache control which would lower the data load.